ECN431/2018/README.md

 ### Setting up Git and RStudio with this repository
 * Make sure you're logged in to GitHub and reading this text in the [course repository](https://github.com/ECN431/2018), and *fork* the repository
-    - You *fork* the repository by clicking the "Fork" button, which should be somewhere in the upper right of the page
+    - You fork the repository by clicking the "Fork" button, which should be somewhere in the upper right of the page
          + Copying the repository could also be achieved by *cloning*, but *forking* keeps a tighter link to the original repository.
-This will allow you get updates in the original repository without destroying the work you've done in your fork
+This will allow you get updates from the original repository without destroying the work you've done in your fork
     - Go to the [GitHub home page](https://github.com/), which will display information for your user when you're logged in, and verify you have the forked course repository available under "Your repositories" (you might need to select "Forks")
 * In RStudio, open the "File" menu and select "New Project" (or click the "Create a project" button)
     - Select "Version Control" and "Git", which will ask for "Repository URL"